KrishnaswamyLab/MAGIC/python/doc/source/index.rst

     <a href="https://github.com/KrishnaswamyLab/MAGIC/"><img src="https://img.shields.io/github/stars/KrishnaswamyLab/MAGIC.svg?style=social&label=Stars" alt="GitHub stars"></a>

-Markov Affinity-based Graph Imputation of Cells (MAGIC) is an algorithm for denoising and imputation of single cells applied to single-cell RNA sequencing data.
+Markov Affinity-based Graph Imputation of Cells (MAGIC) is an algorithm for denoising high-dimensional data most commonly applied to single-cell RNA sequencing data.
+MAGIC learns the manifold data, using the resultant graph to smooth the features and restore the structure of the data.

 To see how MAGIC can be applied to single-cell RNA-seq, elucidating the epithelial-to-mesenchymal transition, read our `publication in Cell`_.

 .. raw:: html